joemaller/version-everything/README.md

 **npm** may fail to commit/tag files when `package.json` is nested below the git repository root.
 Ref: [npm#18795][npm18795]

 Enabling `push.followTags` in Git's global config is highly recommended: `git config --global push.followTags true`

-While this module strongly encourages the use of true SemVer versions, these are not enforced.
-Just about any wacky version string without a whitespace character should work.

 Empty CData blocks `<![CDATA[]]>` will be removed from processed XML Documents.
 To preserve empty blocks, add one or more spaces: `<![CDATA[ ]]>`